walbourn/walbourn.github.io/_posts/2015-03-23-the-zombie-directx-sdk.md

 </tr>
 </tbody>
 </table>

-<p><strong>Note:</strong> The Windows 8.x SDK copy of <code>xinput.h</code> will use XInput 9.1.0 instead of XInput 1.4 if ``_WIN32_WINNT`` is set below 0x0602 (Windows 8.0).
+<strong>Note:</strong> The Windows 8.x SDK copy of <code>xinput.h</code> will use XInput 9.1.0 instead of XInput 1.4 if ``_WIN32_WINNT`` is set below 0x0602 (Windows 8.0).
 The legacy DirectX SDK <code>xinput.h</code> will use XInput 9.1.0 instead of XInput 1.3. if <code>XINPUT_USE_9_1_0</code> is defined.
-The Windows 7.1 SDK copy of <code>xinput.h</code> only uses XInput 9.1.0.</p>
+The Windows 7.1 SDK copy of <code>xinput.h</code> only uses XInput 9.1.0.

 <h1>Windows XP</h1>

-<p>Lastly, this set of headers/libraries are only needed when targeting Windows XP (i.e. building a EXE that can run on Windows XP as obviously Direct3D 10.x and Direct3D 11 are not supported on Windows XP).
+Lastly, this set of headers/libraries are only needed when targeting Windows XP (i.e. building a EXE that can run on Windows XP as obviously Direct3D 10.x and Direct3D 11 are not supported on Windows XP).
 These headers/libs all conflict with the Windows 8.x SDK except XNAMath, are out of date compared to the Windows 8.x SDK, and should be moved into a subfolder.
-Some of these are not present in the Windows 7.1A SDK, while others are newer versions.</p>
+Some of these are not present in the Windows 7.1A SDK, while others are newer versions.

 <table border="1">
 <tbody>
 <tr>